-Students' interests are represented by the Austrian Students' Union at TU Graz (HTU) > htugraz.at
+Students' interests are represented by the Austrian Students' Union at TU Graz (HTU) (in German) $\gt{htugraz.at}$

 For every degree course there is a students' representative committee.
-You can find the contacts here: > htugraz.at
+You can find the contacts here (in German): > htugraz.at/studienvertretungen

-TIP If you are interested, you too can become an active member of your programme's representative committee.
+IP If you are interested, you too can become an active member of your programme's representative committee.

-TIP: By paying the Austrian Students' Union fee you enjoy accident and liability insurance that covers damages that may occur during your studies > oeh.ac.at/en/study-2/insurance
+TIP: By paying the Austrian Students' Union fee you enjoy accident and liability insurance that covers damages that may occur during your studies > oeh.ac.at/versicherung (in German)